 9. Implement breach monitoring & reporting

-- A member of staff losing a USB stick/drive that had personal data files on with the drive, nor the data files, being encrypted
+- Firstly, a member of staff losing a USB stick/drive that had personal data files on with the drive, nor the data files, being encrypted.

-- A member of the sales staff accidentally posts a revenue report containing names and financial details from customers on the public website rather than the intranet team site
+- An individual/member of the sales staff accidentally posts a revenue report, containing names and financial details of customers on the public website, rather than the intranet team site.

-- A member of staff accidentally deletes client records leading to loss of personal data
+- Lastly, a member of staff accidentally deletes client records leading to loss of personal data.

 10. Privacy by design